Azure/Industrial-IoT/docs/opc-publisher/observability.md

    ![04](./media/04.JPG)

-#### Create IoT Edge modules

-1. IoT Edge should now be configured to expose metrics.
+4. IoT Edge should now be configured to expose metrics.
 Navigate to the IoT Edge device to be used and perform the following steps:

     - Select **Set Modules** to update the configuration